DAIZHENWEI/DAIZHENWEI.github.io/_pages/previous_research.md

 ---

-Before I joined Rice University, my research area focus on bioinformatics and biostatistics.
+Before I joined Rice University, my research projects focus on bioinformatics and biostatistics.
 The following publications are part of my work completed during my MPhil program at <b>Chinese University of Hong Kong</b>.

 <br>